sank20144/FacebookPagePoster/README.md

 # FacebookPagePoster
-Posts messages to a facebook group using OAuth
+Posts messages to a facebook page using OAuth